The ankle is a very complicated joint, and ankle injuries are more common than you might think.

-Icing or numbing the ankle can reduce pain and swelling, and it’s suggested that you should apply ice for around five to ten minutes on bony areas every few hours whilst awake.
-However, we at State 11 advise minimal use of ice if possible; the most up to date research into icing injuries shows that it can slow recovery because the inflammation – the swelling – is necessary as the body tries to rush blood and healing cells to the area.
+Icing your ankle is common advice, however, the most up to date research into icing injuries shows that it can slow recovery because the inflammation – the swelling – is necessary as the body tries to rush blood and healing cells to the area.
 Icing can also cause damage to muscle cells, so it needs to be an individual choice between a faster, but potentially more painful healing period or a slower, less painful healing period.

 Compression is also common advice, and many people achieve this using a compression bandage.
 This should only be done whilst the foot isn’t elevated, and only for the first seventy-two hours.
 It shouldn’t cause pins and needles or any loss of feeling – if it does, it’s too tight!
 In our studio, we would look to use Rock Tape (a kinesiology tape) which is supportive, offers pain relief through neurological feedback but also allows some movement.
 Rock Tape can also help reduce swelling (lessening the need for both icing and the next common piece of advice, elevation).